fastprof-hep/fastprof/doc/tutorials/shape_analysis_limit/shape_analysis_limit.rst

-Setting and upper limit on the signal yield in a shape analysis
+Setting an upper limit on the signal yield in a shape analysis
 ---------------------------------------------------------------

 This tutorial covers the basic usage of the package to define a model, validate its behavior and use it to set toys-based limits on a model parameters.